How to Recover Deleted Data from NAS Lenovo ThinkSystem SR860 Mission-Critical Server: A Step-by-Step Guide

 It is important to note that these measures should be implemented as part of a comprehensive security strategy, tailored to the specific needs and requirements of your organization.

-Although NAS ThinkSystem SR860 Mission-Critical Server can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ThinkSystem SR860 Mission-Critical Server can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view